Moon Cactus

 Watering

-Like the other succulents, the Moon cactus has low watering requirements.
-Before watering this cactus again, it\’s important to check the soil.
+Like the other succulents, the Moon cacti have low watering requirements.
+Before watering this cactus again, it’s important to check the soil.
 If the soil is dry, you can water this plant again.
 The dormant period needs less amount of water than spring and summer.

-Too much water for the Moon cactus is a big \’no\’ for the moon cactus as it can harm the plant.
-The rot root comes to surprise you if you let the soil wet or keep the moon cactus in water standing area.
+Too much water for this cactus type is a big ‘no’ as it can harm the plant.
+The rot root comes to surprise you if you let the soil wet or keep the cactus in water standing area.
 Good drainage is a crucial factor in growing this cactus.

 High-temperature outdoor sights need to be watered regularly except for the small potted cactus, placed in the shade.
 Misting is not necessary in the winter season.
 However, you can only stick to misting instead of watering in the winter season.